ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iot/README.md

 * (Morluktom) Alexa - Corrected the request for percentage values

 ### 1.8.10 (2021-01-20)
-* (bluefox) Added the reconnect strategy if DNS address cannot be resolved
+* (bluefox) Added the reconnection strategy if DNS address cannot be resolved

 ### 1.8.9 (2020-12-27)
 * (bluefox) Updated configuration GUI to the latest state